 Complicated family life

 Jock seems to have thrown himself into affairs of the heart with much the same enthusiasm as he showed for affairs of the village and farming.
-The Kinross Genealogy website reveals he had an affair with Lilian Winifred Sinnock, with whom he had two daughters, in 1912 and 1914, both given the surname Miller.
+His wife, Isabella, was with her in-laws in Logie, Stirling, on the 1911 Census (which recorded her as 45 years old, married 21 years, and mother of seven children, all still living), although how long she stayed there isn’t yet known.
+Meanwhile, the Kinross Genealogy website reveals that Jock had an affair with Lilian Winifred Sinnock, with whom he had two daughters, in 1912 and 1914, both given the surname Miller.

-His wife Isabella died in May 1913 and was buried at the family grave in Datchet Cemetery.
+Isabella died on 10 May 1913 in Datchet and buried at the family grave in Datchet Cemetery.

 Joining the army